315+ Telescopes Ranked

 What can you see with the Celestron PowerSeeker 50AZ?

-Because of the fact that the scope is only 50mm (2”) in aperture, the amount of things you can observe with the 50AZ is very limited.
-The primary celestial objects you would be confined to are the moon, planets, and the very brightest deep-sky objects.
+Because of the fact that the scope is only 50mm (2”) in aperture, the amount of things I can observe with the 50AZ is very limited.
+The primary celestial objects I’m confined to are the moon, planets, and the very brightest deep-sky objects.

 Zane Landers